 Madhubani Paintings History

-Everyone is aware of the fact that Madhubani Paintings are pretty famous in our Indian culture.
-It is safe to say that to date they are one of the most celebrated forms of painting; But if one was to dig deeper, Madhubani paintings have initially been practised in the Mithila region of Bihar and started from there too.
+Everyone is aware of the fact that Madhubani paintings on canvas are pretty famous in our Indian culture.
+It is safe to say that to date they are one of the most celebrated forms of painting.
 One can find some of the initial references to this beautiful art form in Hindu epics like Ramayana- when King Janaka, father of goddess Sita, asked the best painters in his kingdom to create a Madhubani painting history for his beloved daughter’s wedding.
 One instance of the physical passing down of the knowledge about this marvellous art form from one generation to another, which ultimately led to these paintings becoming a preferred choice of art in every household in the region.
 Later on, various historical scriptures and artefacts stand as evidence to the fact that women of the village started practising these paintings on the walls of their home to illustrate their thoughts, dreams, and hopes.

 Madhubani or Mithila paintings have developed into an essential part of festivals and special events, such as weddings, over time.
 This art form gradually started to attract art connoisseurs due to many contemporary Indian artists giving it the international attention it deserved.
 Handmade paper and cloth have taken the place of the traditional plastered mud wall base.